Lindseyls/Touring-Band-Ticket-Form/README.md

-# Touring Band Ticket Purchase Form -- ActBlue Take Home Project
+# Touring Band Ticket Purchase Form

 This is a React-based web form for purchasing concert tickets for various bands.
 The application allows users to select a band, view their concert information, choose ticket quantities, enter payment details, and simulate a ticket purchase.